myrr2k4/documentation-user/point_of_sale/shop/cash_control.rst

 ===========================
-How to set up cash control?
+bow to set up cash control?
 ===========================

 Cash control permits you to check the amount of the cashbox at the